Primal World Beliefs

 We have adopted Aaron Beck’s theories of self beliefs and their impact on our mental wellness.
 We intuitively know that when we self bash our thoughts negatively impact feelings of wellness.
 Research supports this notion.
 Harsh judgmental attacks against our character harms, whether coming from others or from internal ruminations.
 Another set of beliefs also enhances or destroys mental wellness.
 Our primal beliefs about the world impact wellness.
 Primal world beliefs refer to our beliefs about the overall character of the world.
 In positive psychology, primal world beliefs are also referred to as primals.

-In Aaron Beck’s “cognitive or primary triad lists a negative view of the world as one of the main characteristics of depression.”
-Alexander G Stahlmann and Willbald Ruch argue that “if we accept that viewing the world in a particular way contributes to sustaining a mental disorder, we must assume that worldviews sensibly affect how individuals think, feel, and act” (2022).
+In Aaron Beck’s cognitive or primary triad, he lists “a negative view of the world as one of the main characteristics of depression.”
+Alexander G. Stahlmann and Willibald Ruch argue that, “If we accept that viewing the world in a particular way contributes to sustaining a mental disorder, we must assume that worldviews sensibly affect how individuals think, feel, and act” (Stahlmann & Ruch, 2022).

 What are Primal World Beliefs?